 Need to know all of the information on breeding goats?
 Including Checklists and Record sheets?
 Check out the Ultimate Planner for Breeding Goats.

-The first step in figuring out how long are goats pregnant is to know what size breed you have.
+The first step in figuring out how long goats are pregnant is to know what type or breed of goat that you have.
 Goat gestation length does vary a bit based on breed.

 Typically miniature goats (like Nigerian Dwarf Goats or Pygmy goats) will have gestation period of 145 days.
-Standard goats usually have a slightly longer gestation period of 150 days.
-So, the answer to how many months are goats pregnant is about 5 months.
+While standard goats (like Boer and Alpine) usually have a slightly longer gestation period of 150 days.
+So, speaking generally, all goats are pregnant for about 5 months with smaller breeds tending to be pregnant a little less time than larger breeds.

 Even though goats may not kid exactly on day 145 or day 150 (and sometimes they do), these gestation periods at least give a good idea of when you should start keeping a closer eye on your goats.